The Open University since 2006

 Alternatively you can skip the navigation by pressing 'Enter'.

 From Catholic rebellion to Civil War, what happened during the latter years of the reign of Charles I that caused people to take up arms against their fellow citizens?
-This unit looks at the background of the wars between England, Scotland and Ireland and how the king’s actions led to the rift between royalists and parliamentarians.
+This free course, The origins of the wars of the three kingdoms, looks at the background of the wars between England, Scotland and Ireland and how the king's actions led to the rift between royalists and parliamentarians.

-- describe the developments in the British Isles that led to the outbreak of war;
+- describe developments in the British Isles that led to the outbreak of war

 - understand how to use evidence from church records to learn about changes in religion and society.